Aleboul/var_FMado/README.md

 # var_FMado
-Compute numerically the variance of a FMadogram for a given copula.
-Make simulation.

-Provide some elements with missing data.

-All figures available can be reproduce with files in reproducevarFMado.
+Python module which compute numerically the asymptotic variance of the l-FMadogram with missing data.
+Perform Monte Carlo simulation to asses in finite-sample setting the theoretical results.

+The reproduce folder contains codes to reproduce the figures of the report.